Love travel? So do we! If you enjoy planning your own adventures, here are all the brands we use to organise our travel and run our business.

 Agoda is our go-to site for booking accommodation.
 We like the rewards program, and that you can often book without paying upfront or choose the pay-at-hotel option.
 Another great feature is some bookings allow free cancellations up to a date shortly before your stay.
 Just be sure to check the terms and conditions as each hotel can be different.
 Occasionally, we find Booking.com has properties we just can’t find on Agoda.
 Find Agoda here and Booking.com here.

-We’ve only used Airbnb once (on a recent trip to Canada) but it was a really great experience.
-We loved the booking process, our host was awesome and the stay was great.
-Do your homework, go with your gut instincts and we’re sure you’ll have a great experience.
-Find Airbnb (and hopefully a credit for you) here.
+We’ve used Airbnb a couple of times (in Canada and the United States) and both times it was a really great experience.
+We loved the booking process, the hosts have been awesome and the accommodations have been great.
+Do your homework, go with your gut instincts and we’re confident you’ll have a great experience.
+Find Airbnb (and potentially a credit for you) here.

 Skyscanner and Google Flights